OUR STAFF

 Beata Welsh

-I am happy to be returning for another year as a school contracted provider.
-Having provided speech/language services for over twenty years, my favorite part about therapy is seeing how proud the students’ are when they’ve accomplished skills that were initially difficult.
-When I am not at school, I enjoy hiking, biking, and camping with my family.
-I look forward to getting to know the students and assisting them in being the best communicators they can be.
+Having provided speech/language services for over twenty years, Beata’s favorite part about therapy is seeing how proud the students are when they’ve accomplished skills that were initially difficult.
+When she is not at school, she enjoys hiking, biking, and camping with her family.
+She looks forward to assisting all Fiddlehead students in being the best communicators they can be.

 Amy Arsenault